 There are four types of annotation: textboxes, legends, color scales, and tags.

 A textbox contains one or more lines of text which optionally may be surrounded by a frame, freely rotated, colorized and aligned.
-Starting with version 6.1, you can insert pictures (including PDF on Mac) in-line with the text — handy for inserting complex math expressions.
+You can also insert pictures (including PDF on Mac) in-line with the text — handy for inserting complex math expressions from other applications.

 A legend is similar to a textbox except that it contains wave symbols for one or more waves in a graph.
 Legends are automatically updated when waves are added to or removed from the graph, or when a wave's appearance is modified.